Sazie101/Writing-Task-4/README.md

 about a company called "Mercury Media", a space company founded by astronauts that sells you stars and constellations and even create custom ones of your own.
 ## Question #3
-While I was making the info page I was thinking about
+While I was making the info page I was thinking about the information and how the information and the photos to use.
+I had to order the information in a way that made sense so that it started with info about the company and it's origins, followed by a section detailing the types of packages and services we offer and ended with a section that fills like a conclusion with an added hook that leads you straight into the contact page.
 ## Question #4
-While making the info page I was having trouble
+While making the info page I was having trouble with how I was going to use the fonts to draw